 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-• Driveway fit: large bin for commercial sites, generally too tall for standard residential driveways.
+• Driveway fit: ideal for large commercial projects but usually too tall for residential driveways.

-The 40-yard container functions for new construction and large demolition in the Buckeye metro: we drop the unit with a hooklift truck—and the 8,000-pound rating helps you haul bulky mixed debris without needing a second box.
+The 40-yard container handles new construction and large demolition across the Buckeye metro: we drop this unit with a hooklift truck—its 8,000-pound rating covers your bulky mixed debris without the need to haul a second bin.

-The 40-yard roll-off serves large construction sites and commercial cleanouts: crews often combine it with a smaller yard-debris bin when the site clearing runs in parallel with the main build.
+The 40-yard roll-off handles heavy new construction and commercial debris: we often place a smaller yard-waste bin on the site when the clearing phase runs in parallel with the main build.

 Reinforced Concrete and Heavy-debris Containers

-Concrete, brick, asphalt, and packed soil require a reinforced lowboy—rated for 10,000 pounds—rather than standard bins used for roofing tear-off square sizing.
-We follow EPA construction and demolition material management standards when hauling in Buckeye to ensure your site stays compliant while managing these dense materials.
+Concrete, brick, asphalt, and packed soil require a heavy-duty lowboy—rated for 10,000 pounds—because these materials bottom out a standard roll-off long before it looks full.
+This process differs from roofing tear-off square sizing, and we follow EPA construction and demolition material management standards for all jobs in Buckeye.

-We always set the lowboy on driveway boards before any material hits the pavement: this protects the surface of your driveway.
+We always set the lowboy on driveway boards before any of the material hits the ground: this protects your concrete from damage.
 If the job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.

 A matte-black low-side heavy-debris roll-off dumpster placed directly on a Buckeye concrete driveway, with broken concrete chunks neatly stacked beside it under clean daylight.